List of Fast & Furious characters: Brian O'Conner

 In Furious 7, Brian is now living in Los Angeles with Mia and their son, where he is struggling to get accustomed to life as a father.
-Mia voices her concerns to Dom that Brian admitted to missing the excitement of their adventures and also reveals that she is pregnant again but hasn't told Brian yet.
-When Dom's house is destroyed by a bomb, Brian joins Dom's crew in a series of missions to find and capture the bomber, Deckard Shaw.
-The missions include an airdrop over the Caucasus Mountains to ambush Jakande's convoy, he jumps onto the bus to rescue the hacktivist Ramsey.
+Mia voices her concerns to Dom that Brian admitted to missing the excitement of their adventures and also reveals that she is pregnant again but has not told Brian yet.
+Brian joins Dom's crew in a series of missions which include an airdrop over the Caucasus Mountains to ambush Mose Jakande's convoy, he jumps onto the bus to rescue the hacktivist Ramsey.
 At Abu Dhabi, he and Dominic break into a billionaire's apartment room to recover the flash drive containing the God's Eye program.
-He joins Dom and Mr. Nobody, along with a covert ops unit, to try to capture Shaw but is ambushed by Jakande and his militants, who have allied with Deckard.
+He joins Dom and Mr. Nobody, along with a covert ops unit, to try to find and stop Jakande at a warehouse but is ambushed by Jakande himself and his militants.
 When Jakande goes after Dom's crew in Los Angeles, he is part of the driving team carrying Ramsey, but after his car is destroyed, goes on foot to restore the cell tower connection so that God's Eye can be hacked.
 Beforehand, Dom speaks with Brian and helps him come to terms that this is his last mission, as Mia and their son are going to need him.
-While speaking with Mia, Brian voices his concern that he might not survive and asks her to move on if he doesn't, but she reveals her pregnancy and motivates him to come home to her.
-Following the defeat of Jakande and Shaw, he and Mia reunite to celebrate at the beach with the crew, finally accepting his new life as a father and husband.
+While speaking with Mia, Brian voices his concern that he might not survive and asks her to move on if he does not, but she reveals her pregnancy and motivates him to come home to her.
+Following the death of Jakande, he and Mia reunite to celebrate at the beach with the crew, finally accepting his new life as a father and husband.
 When Dom leaves, he notices and drives after him, pulling up beside Dom's car in his white Toyota Supra, asking him "You thought you could leave without saying goodbye?"
 They look at each other and smile, then drive together for a bit before branching off in separate directions.
 Afterward, Brian and Mia retire to raise their family in peace.

 In The Fate of the Furious, Brian appears in a photograph along with Mia, and is mentioned by Letty and Roman when Dom betrays the team due to Cipher's actions.
 Roman suggests bringing in Brian to help, but Letty immediately reminds him that team agreed to keep Brian and Mia out any conflict they are a part of in order to keep them safe.
 Dom later names his son after Brian.